Pfizer pill becomes 1st US-authorized home COVID treatment

 “The efficacy is high, the side effects are low and it’s oral.
 It checks all the boxes,” said Dr. Gregory Poland of the Mayo Clinic.
 “You’re looking at a 90% decreased risk of hospitalization and death in a high-risk group — that’s stunning.”

 The Food and Drug Administration authorized Pfizer’s drug for adults and children ages 12 and older with a positive COVID-19 test and early symptoms who face the highest risks of hospitalization.
-That includes older people and those with conditions like obesity and heart disease.
-Children eligible for the drug must weigh at least 88 pounds (40 kilograms).
+That includes older people and those with conditions like obesity and heart disease, though the drug is not recommended for patients with severe kidney or liver problems.
+Children eligible for the drug must weigh at least 88 pounds.

 The pills from both Pfizer and Merck are expected to be effective against omicron because they don’t target the spike protein where most of the variant’s worrisome mutations reside.

-The U.S. government has agreed to purchase enough Paxlovid to treat 10 million people.
+The U.S. government has agreed to purchase enough Paxlovid to treat 10 million people, and it will be provided free to patients.
 Pfizer says it’s on track to produce 80 million courses globally next year, under contracts with the U.K., Australia and other nations.

+President Joe Biden said the pill marks a “significant step forward in our path out of the pandemic” and said his administration will work with states to ensure equitable distribution.

 Health experts agree that vaccination remains the best way to protect against COVID-19.
 But with roughly 40 million American adults still unvaccinated, effective drugs will be critical to blunting the current and future waves of infection.